Bookmark and Share

 Guipúzcoa

 In My Fair Lady, Eliza Doolittle famously repeats "The rain in Spain stays mainly in the plain."
-By George, she got it... wrong.
+By George, she got it… wrong.
 The plains of Spain's interior are rather arid.
 The rainiest region of Spain by far is the northern Atlantic coast, which is commonly known as España Verde, or "Green Spain."
 This part of Spain's coast spans about 1,000 kilometers, from France to Portugal.
-Green Spain is not nearly as well known to tourists as are the country's southern and eastern realms, but is is no less worthwhile, and tourists need not fret too much about the rain that gives Green Spain its name.
+Green Spain is not as well known to tourists as are the country's southern and eastern realms, but is is no less worthwhile.
+The lush scenery is striking, and many of the emerald landscapes of the north are reminiscent of Ireland or Scotland.
+Tourists need not fret too much about the rain that gives Green Spain its name.
 The rain falls mainly in the winter, and while in summer the north coast is definitely wetter than the often parched southern regions of the country, Green Spain's summer rainfall is comparable to that of other non-arid parts of Europe.

 Green Spain offers a selection of nude beaches just as impressive as those of the other coastal areas of the country, and the array is even more remarkable considering that the northern coastal region is less densely populated than the eastern or southern coasts.
 Some of Spain's most geographically unique nude beaches are located in the north.
 While there is no shortage of beautiful natural areas where you can bask in the buff, the north does lack any accommodations that cater to the naturist market.
 When planning a trip to Green Spain, keep in mind that temperatures are cooler than in other coastal areas of Spain and the beach season is shorter.
 Even the southern Atlantic area of France, which is at a slightly more northerly latitude, is a bit warmer than Green Spain.